 This stat may make the prospect of growing a church seem daunting.
 Luckily, there are practical steps you can take to assess church growth.

 Below are a few church growth survey questions designed to ensure your church is moving in the right direction.
-Use this free questionnaire for church growth as either a starting point for your own unique survey, or copy and paste its questions into in a Word document to distribute to members and visitors as is.
+Use this free questionnaire for church growth as either a starting point for your own unique church feedback survey, or copy and paste its questions into a Word document to distribute to members and visitors as is.

 Why this question?